Waste Management & Source Reduction

 Expanded Recycling

 Recycling streams have been extended to most clinics across the system and Methodist Fremont Health.
+Sustainability Ambassador Leadership Teams (SALTs) have worked to right size recycling bin locations, dock storage capacity, and pickup frequency.
 To learn more about what’s recyclable, visit the Sustainability page on the intranet.

 Composting